 We made a second trip back to Boston on Saturday to see a few things we didn't have time for on our first go round.

 We started the day at Harvard Square where we took the Unofficial Hahvahd Tour.
 The story of how the unofficial tours got started is interesting.
 The company is student founded and student run.
 The students had to jump through some hoops to be able to give their own tours, which is what led to the name, "Hahvahd."
-The students had to give their tour a name that didn't infringe upon the copy write the University has on its name.
+The students had to give their tour a name that didn't infringe upon the copy write

 The tour uses a two person team to lead you around campus.
 In the top picture here, Jon and I are near the new yard with Memorial Hall behind us.
 There is also a picture of Memorial Hall without us.
 The Science Center is the crazy looking building made to look like a Polaroid camera.

 After the tour, one of our guides, Megan, recommended B. Good as a good place to grab lunch.
 The restaurant is a burger and fries joint that uses good, healthy ingredients.
-Jon's burger, El Guapo, had bacon, ranch, and only 486 calories.
-It was good, and not bad for us.
+Jon's burger, El Guapo, had bacon, ranch, and only

 We struggled, and I mean pained, over the decision to go to the game or not.
 Tickets are hard to get and those you can get are expensive. ($80 each for standing room, $125 each and up to sit far away).
 Jon read about all the ticket getting strategies and how to haggle with the scalpers, but in the end we decided to save our money for our NYC trip in August.